XinleCui/The-Prediction-of-Peoples-Voting-to-the-Liberal-Party-in-the-Next-Federal-Election-of-Canada/README.md

 # The-Prediction-of-People-s-Voting-to-the-Liberal-Party-in-the-Next-Federal-Election-of-Canada
 Title: The Prediction of People's Voting for the Liberal Party in the Next Federal Election of Canada

-author: Xinle Cui, Guanhao Dong, Penny Hu"
+Author: Xinle Cui, Guanhao Dong, Penny Hu"

-date: November 24, 2022
+Date: November 24, 2022

-subtitle: STA304 - Assignment 2
+Subtitle: STA304 - Assignment 2

 Prediction of People’s Voting for the Liberal Party in Canada's Federal Election